-ICMP stands for the 'Internet Control Message Protocol' and is a communications protocol that is a part of the Internet protocol suite.
+The Internet Control Message Protocol (ICMP) is a communications protocol that is a part of the Internet protocol suite.
 ICMP is a part of the Internet layer (there are four layers in the Internet protocol suite) of the Internet protocol suite, and is viewed as an extension of the Internet Protocol (IP).
 Therefore, there are two versions of ICMP, which work in conjunction with the two versions of the Internet Protocol (IP).

-type, code, checksum and rest of header.
+and rest of header.
 The type and code fields define the control messages created

 by ICMP.
-The following control messages (in no particular order) are produced by ICMP:
+The following control messages (in no particular order) can be produced